US keeping distance as Afghan forces face Taliban rout - NewsBreak

 Any such plan would involve identifying U.S. troops, aircraft and other assets that may have to operate from within Afghanistan or nearby areas.
 The U.S. already has warships in the region, including the USS Ronald Reagan aircraft carrier and the USS Iwo Jima amphibious ready group with the 24th Marine Expeditionary Unit aboard.

-Military officials watching the deteriorating situation said that so far the Taliban haven't taken steps to threaten Kabul.
-But it isn’t clear if the Taliban will wait until they have gained control of the bulk of the country before attempting to seize the capital.
+Military officials watching the deteriorating situation said that so far the Taliban hasn’t taken steps to threaten Kabul.
+But it isn’t clear if the Taliban will wait until it has gained control of the bulk of the country before attempting to seize the capital.

 Military commanders have long warned that it would be a significant challenge for the Afghan military to hold off the Taliban through the end of the year.
 In early May, shortly after Biden announced his withdrawal decision, Gen. Mark Milley, chairman of the Joint Chiefs of Staff, said he foresaw “some really dramatic, bad possible outcomes” in a worst-case scenario.
 He held out hope that the government would unify and hold off the Taliban, and said the outcome could clarify by the end of the summer.